Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ![](images/features/three_features.png)

 What about the Menu?
-Well, we can also pack it as a separate Feature, or we can treat the menu as content and not Featurize it at all.
+In D8 menu it content, so it is best to migrate it.
+But in D7 we could bundle it in a separate Feature as-well.

 ## Summary